-Her long list of credits include the recently acclaimed Gospel at Colonus at the Ebony Repertory Theatre; The Royal Family, An Enemy of the People and James Joyce’s The Dead at the Ahmanson Theatre; Hughie, August Wilson’s Jitney and Unfinished Stories at the Mark Taper Forum; ART, Falsettos, Conversations with My Father, Jake’s Women, A Little Night Music and The Vagina Monologues at the James A. Doolittle Theatre; I Just Stopped By to See the Man, Franny’s Way, Rose and Walsh, Under the Blue Sky, Oscar and Felix, Defiled and Uncle Vanya at the Geffen Playhouse; Bogeyman by Reza Abdoh and Latins Anonymous at the Los Angeles Theatre Center; Blame It On The Movies, After Play, Tin Pan Alley Rag, Equus, Lettice and Lovage, Camping with Henry and Tom, Breaking Legs, The Lion in Winter and On Borrowed Time at The Pasadena Playhouse; Stephen Sondheim’s 75th Birthday Celebration and Amadeus at the Hollywood Bowl; Songs for a New World and ART at the Alpine Theatre Project in Whitefish, MT; The Lion in Winter at the La Mirada Theatre; and T.S.E. and Come In Under This Red Rock in Gibellina, Sicily.
+Her credits include the acclaimed Gospel at Colonus at the Ebony Repertory Theatre; The Royal Family, An Enemy of the People and James Joyce’s The Dead at the Ahmanson Theatre; Hughie, August Wilson’s Jitney and Unfinished Stories at the Mark Taper Forum; ART, Falsettos, Conversations with My Father, Jake’s Women, A Little Night Music and The Vagina Monologues at the James A. Doolittle Theatre; I Just Stopped By to See the Man, Franny’s Way, Rose and Walsh, Under the Blue Sky, Oscar and Felix, Defiled and Uncle Vanya at the Geffen Playhouse; Bogeyman by Reza Abdoh and Latins Anonymous at the Los Angeles Theatre Center; Blame It On The Movies, After Play, Tin Pan Alley Rag, Equus, Lettice and Lovage, Camping with Henry and Tom, Breaking Legs, The Lion in Winter and On Borrowed Time at The Pasadena Playhouse; Stephen Sondheim’s 75th Birthday Celebration and Amadeus at the Hollywood Bowl; Songs for a New World and ART at the Alpine Theatre Project in Whitefish, MT; The Lion in Winter at the La Mirada Theatre; and T.S.E. and Come In Under This Red Rock with Robert Wilson in Gibellina, Sicily.